 Relief can be within as little as 3 minutes thanks for the pain relief it offers.

-Just 15g in a tube may not seem all that much, but it is more than enough to see you through the life of most minor ulcers.
+Just 15g in a tube may not seem all that much, but it is more than enough to see you through the life of most minor canker sores.

 - Gengigel (view on Amazon)

 Providing the same effect as the mouthwash, but in a gel format, this tube of Gengigel has a patented formula.
-A naturally actived product, suitable for most common oral conditions associated with soreness and inflammation.
-Gengigel stops any minor bleeding, soothes soreness and sharp pain of ulcers and promotes healing, ideal for ulcers.
+A naturally activated product, suitable for most common oral conditions associated with soreness and inflammation.
+Gengigel stops any minor bleeding, soothes soreness and sharp pain of canker sores and promotes healing, ideal for canker sores.

 - Canker Sores Begone (view on Amazon)

 A herbal based product, it contains licorice, one of the home remedies suggested below.